 Career and College Readiness (2015-present)

 This taskforce explored opportunities where employers can help students graduate from high school ready to succeed in their post-secondary education and careers.
 The taskforce identified three areas in which to act to promote readiness: inspiration and awareness, youth employment, and staying connected after graduation.
-Taskforce members are currently developing solutions for each, looking to leverage existing efforts where appropriate.
-For instance, the taskforce believes that the model of youth employment provided by current providers could be scaled.
-Additionally, the task force is helping launch an alumni association of participants of internship programs to strengthen their connectivity.
-Coming out of this taskforce, we envision a pledge – a very tactical, action-oriented punch list of actions we will ask employers to undertake.
+The focus of the work today is developing ConnextMSP, an alumni association of participants of internship programs to strengthen their connectivity to employers and to each other.

 Measuring Regional Progress (2014-present)